petrelharp/local_pca/README.md

 - To compile the example report, you probably want [templater](https://github.com/petrelharp/templater).

-## Standalone code
+# Standalone code

-Also included is code we used to analyze the datasets in the paper (before the R package was written).
+Also included in this repository is code we used to analyze the datasets in the paper (before the R package was written).
 The general order to see the code in each directory is

 1. recode : turn bases into numbers